 As you can see, there are quite a few techniques to approach the how to download pictures from Instagram problem.
-You can use CleanShot X for photos, Capto for videos, edit a few at a time with PhotoBulk, and upload using Grids.
+You can use CleanShot X for photos, Capto for videos, and edit a few at a time with PhotoBulk.
 These tools really offer you the best Instagram workflow on Mac.

 Best of all, PhotoBulk, CleanShot X, and Capto are available to you absolutely free for seven days via Setapp, a platform with more than 220 outstanding Mac and iPhone apps for practically anything you want help with during your day.